Hereditary hemochromatosis (hee-muh-kro-muh-TOE-sus) is a genetic disease that causes the body to absorb and store too much iron.

 Caring for Your Child

-Treatment for kids typically isn't as aggressive as for adults, and making some minor dietary changes can help slow iron accumulation.
+Treatment for kids usually isn't as aggressive as for adults.
+Minor changes in diet often can help slow iron buildup.

-- Limit red meat in your child's diet.
+- Limiting red meat.
 Iron-rich vegetables are fine because the body doesn't absorb iron from plant sources very well.

-- Avoid breakfast cereals, breads, and snacks that are enriched with iron.
+- Limiting iron-enriched foods.
+Avoid breakfast cereals, breads, and snacks that are enriched with iron.

-- Use a children's multivitamin that doesn't contain iron.
+- Using iron-free vitamins.
+Check the label to find a children's multivitamin that doesn't have iron.

-- Avoid raw shellfish, which occasionally can be contaminated with bacteria that might be harmful to someone with an iron overload.
+- Skipping raw seafood.
+Sometimes raw shellfish can carry bacteria that might harm someone who has an iron overload.

 |Iron Disorders Institute Iron Disorders Institute's mission is to reduce pain, suffering, and death because of disorders such as hereditary hemochromatosis, acquired iron overload, porphyria cutanea tarda, sideroblastic anemia, thalassemia, African siderosis, iron deficiency anemia, and anemia of chronic disease.|